Nosimaj/BikeFix/README.md

-# Bicycle Repair Online System
+# Building A Bicycle Repair System

-Welcome to the Bicycle Repair Online System!
-This application facilitates the triage and quoting of bicycle repairs, communication between repair technicians and customers, and the scheduling of bicycle pickup and delivery.
+After the first summer of running our bike repair business, we've learned a lot from our prototype.
+This repo is the future home of the development for this app, so that we can share it with other bike repair companies.
+The application facilitates the triage and quoting of bicycle repairs, communication between repair technicians and customers, and the scheduling of bicycle pickup and delivery.
+This readme file is a living document for the current features of the system.
+We'll be adding code after we cleanse it of PIA, keys, passwords, etc..
+Check back soon, or "watch" the repo for updates!

 ## Features